Cay-Zhang/SwiftSpeech/README.md

 # SwiftSpeech

-**Recognize your user's voice without having to figure out authrization and audio engines, with SwiftUI and Combine support.**
+**Recognize your user's voice elegantly without having to figure out authrization and audio engines, with built-in SwiftUI, Combine, and multi-language support.**

-SwiftSpeech is a wrapper framework for the Speech APIs for iOS and macOS with built-in SwiftUI and Combine publisher support.
+SwiftSpeech is a wrapper framework for the Speech / SFSpeechRecognizer APIs for iOS and macOS with built-in SwiftUI, Combine publisher, and multi-language support.